Skip to content

 Additionally, signing transactions with key pairs can enhance the privacy and confidentiality of the user's information on the network.
 Overall, the use of key pairs and digital signatures is a crucial aspect of the FIB network's security infrastructure.

-For more information, see Generating key pairs and Signing transactions.
+For more information, see Signing transactions and Signing user email addresses.